 You’ve probably been told to get your cholesterol numbers checked.
 But what exactly is cholesterol – and what should you be doing about it?

 Cholesterol is a waxy, fat-like substance within the human body, and it’s vital to many bodily functions.
-You can’t live without it.
-Cholesterol also exists in certain foods we eat, particularly those from animals – meat, dairy products and eggs.
+It also exists in certain foods we eat, particularly those from animals – meat, dairy products and eggs.

 Cholesterol is natural and necessary — you can’t live without it.
 Too much cholesterol circulating in your bloodstream can ultimately clog the insides of your arteries, leading to a heart attack, stroke or blockages in the arteries of your legs.
 When combined with other risk factors such as smoking, high blood pressure, diabetes and a family history of heart problems, it can set the stage for heart disease.